Providers/Grant Support

 Target Audience

-This activity is designed to meet the educational needs of Urologists, Urologic Oncologists, Medical Oncologists, Palliative Care, Pathologists, Advanced Practice Providers, Nurse Navigators and other healthcare professionals who treat patients with intermediate risk NMIBC.
+This activity is intended for Urologists, Urologic Oncologists, Medical Oncologists, Palliative Care, Pathologists, Advanced Practice Providers, Nurse Navigators and other healthcare professionals who treat patients with Intermediate-Risk Bladder Cancer.

 Program Overview